 Once approved, the ARM Data Center High-Performance Computing team will communicate with PIs to enable access to Cumulus and provide any technical support needed.

-All project allocations will be for a duration of 1 year and can be extended through a request process.
-A status report is required to be submitted by the PI on an annual basis throughout the duration of the project.
+All project allocations will be for a duration of 1 year but can be extended through an extension request process.
+For projects that extend beyond 1 year, PIs are required to submit a status report on an annual basis throughout the duration of the project.

 Closing Out a Project

-When closing out a project, the PI should be prepared to submit a brief, final report of the outcome to the ARM Field Campaign Administrator to complete the ARM documentation.
+When closing out a project, the PI is required to submit a brief, final report of the outcome to the ARM Field Campaign Administrator to complete the ARM documentation.